What’s The Best Method For Grilling Bone-in Meats Without Drying Them Out?

 Remove the meat from the grill carefully, using a pair of tongs or a spatula.
 Place it on a cutting board or a serving platter to rest.
 Cover the meat loosely with foil to keep it warm while it rests.

-Also read about: What Is The Technique For Plank-grilling Seafood On A Grill?
+Also read about: What Are The Key Considerations For Low-and-slow Grilling On A Gas Grill?

 Let the meat rest for about 5-10 minutes, depending on the size of the cut.
 This short resting period allows the fibers to relax and the juices to settle, ensuring a more succulent and tender eating experience.